bcomnes/top-bun/README.md

 }
 ```

-Page variable files have higher precedent than `global.vars.js` variables, but lower precedent than frontmatter or `vars` page exports.
+Page variable files have higher precedent than `global.vars.ts` variables, but lower precedent than frontmatter or `vars` ts/js page exports.

 ### Draft pages

-If you add a `.draft.{md,html,js}` to any of the page types, the page is considered a draft page.
+If you add a `.draft.{md,html,ts,js}` to any of the page types, the page is considered a draft page.
 Draft pages are not built by default.
 If you pass the `--drafts` flag when building or watching, the draft pages will be built.
 When draft pages are omitted, they are completely ignored.